 - Colombians and resident foreigners (and foreigners from Bolivia, Ecuador and Peru) older than 25: 10,500 pesos

 This entrance fee is usually included in park tour packages.
-In addition, there is a 6,000 peso fee for vehicles.
+In addition, there is a 6,000 peso fee for automobiles and 37,000 pesos for buses.
 And no motorcycles are permitted.

 What to Bring